vignywang/CNDesc/README.md

 # CNDesc (under review)
-This repository is for reviewers only to understand the implementation details.
+This repository is for reviewers to understand the implementation details.

 To do：
 - [x] Evaluation code for CNDesc